-Protobuf is the most stable and widely adopted interface description language available today - it's why Buf is concentrating it's initial efforts on Protobuf.
-However, Protobuf has never had an officially-published Protobuf grammar - there are proto2 and proto3 specs published, but neither actually cover all edge cases, of which there are many (especially around options).
+Protobuf is the most stable and widely adopted interface description language available today - it's why Buf is concentrating its initial efforts on Protobuf.
+But Protobuf has never had an officially published Protobuf grammar - there are proto2 and proto3 specs published, but neither actually cover all edge cases, of which there are many (especially around options).

 In effect, the official Protobuf "grammar" is the

 protoc implementation - this has been the

 only codified representation of what Protobuf is, and the only way to properly parse Protobuf

 messages and produce

 suitable for stub generation.

 Additionally, there are many situations outside of stub generation that rely on a proper Protobuf parsing, such as linting and breaking change detection.
 All existing Protobuf tooling has gone one of two routes: